-For a small country, Wales packs a lot in!
-It’s a Celtic country located to the west of England and is about 250km (or 180 miles) long and 90km (or 60 miles) wide.
+For a small country, Wales packs a lot in.
+It’s a Celtic country located to the west of England and is about 180 miles (250 km) long and 60 miles (90 km) wide.
 It’s easy to travel around and the scenery is constantly changing too.

 Travelling north to south takes about four and a half hours.
-From mountains to coastline, small communities to cities, and road signs in Welsh and English, you will have to account for photo opportunities, coffee and local pub stops enroute.
+From mountains to coastline, small communities to cities, and road signs in Welsh and English, your clients will have to account for photo opportunities, coffee and local pub stops en-route.

-There is a lot to see and experience – over 600 castles, three national parks, eleven great little steam trains, award winning beaches, lots of colourful market towns and Cardiff, our capital city.
-The more adventurous can zipline down the longest or fastest zipwire in the world at speeds up to 120mph or have a surfing lesson at the first inland surfing lagoon.
+There is a lot to see and experience.
+Wales has over 600 castles, three national parks, 11 great little steam trains, and four UNESCO World Heritage Sites - North West Wales Slate Landscape; Castles and Town Walls of King Edward in Gwynedd; Blaenavon Industrial Landscape; and Pontcysyllte Aqueduct and Canal.
+There are also award winning beaches, lots of colourful market towns, and Cardiff, our capital city.
+The more adventurous can zipline down the longest or fastest zipwire in the world at speeds up to 120 mph or have a surfing lesson at the first inland surfing lagoon.

 Enjoy the views of the local countryside along one of our walking or cycling trails, climb or abseil on one of our mountain peaks.
-With around 20% of locals speaking Welsh as a first language, there’s a strong sense of place too.
+With around 20 per cent of locals speaking Welsh as a first language, there’s a strong sense of place too.

 Sample locally produced food and drink at traditional pubs, cafes and restaurants.
 Try a Welsh cake, Welsh rarebit, salt marsh lamb or Welsh black beef along with a Welsh beer, cider, wine or one of a variety of soft drinks.